 We have not tried this one yet and don’t plan to in the short-term.
 The photos make the place look dated and grubby.
 You can book this one on any travel website or directly via theirs.

-According to Craig Allmann this is the place to stay.
-He told me that people are really friendly and the cabins are nice.
+According to Craig Allmann, this is the place to stay.
+He told me that people are really friendly and the cabins are lovely.
 It’s on the water so I might have to give this place a try!

 This option won’t fit all, and we have not tried it, so I can’t vouch for it, but the photos look decent.
 You must call to reserve.